 Many individuals in LARC’s programs participate in Special Olympics and have therapeutic recreation opportunities.
 We also host a number of events and dances throughout the year and individuals become actively involved in planning and preparation.

 Our Community Day Services program also provides alternative options for our elderly population, for whom community employment is generally not desirable.
-Our continuum of care for seniors includes physical fitness, technology skills building, cognitive and memory enhancement, social outings and music appreciation.
+Our continuum of care for seniors include physical fitness, technology skills building, cognitive and memory enhancement, social outings and music appreciation.